 Auto Configure WebHook Settings

 The Events Bridge allows partners to automatically configure WebHook settings to receive detection event notifications.
 This can be done using API calls that allow partners to manage their WebHooks programmatically.
-Each WebHook should have a unique hookId
+Each WebHook should have a unique hookId in GUID/UUID form, and partners can update or delete WebHooks based on this hookId.

 It is highly recommended that partners utilize automated configuration to reduce human errors and streamline integration.
 Partners can also update their WebHooks periodically, especially if using a JWT token with a short expiration period.